EstimationPro AI EstimationPro AI

 Do I need a building permit before starting construction?

 Yes, in nearly all jurisdictions.
 Starting work without a posted permit can result in stop-work orders, fines, and required demolition of unpermitted work.
 Building permits are required for structural work, electrical, plumbing, mechanical, and most exterior modifications.
-Minor cosmetic work (painting, replacing fixtures) typically does not require a permit, but always check local codes.
+Minor cosmetic work like painting or replacing fixtures typically does not require a permit, but always verify with your local building department.

 What insurance does a general contractor need before starting a project?

 At minimum, a GC needs general liability insurance ($1M/$2M typical), workers' compensation (required in most states for employees), and often builder's risk insurance to cover the structure during construction.
-You should also collect certificates of insurance (COIs) from every subcontractor and verify your company is listed as an additional insured.
+Collect certificates of insurance (COIs) from every subcontractor and verify your company is listed as an additional insured before anyone sets foot on site.

 What is an 811 utility locate and why is it required?